Renagoh123/AMSbnbDB/README.md

-# Airbnb Pricing Analysis for Amsterdam
+# Amsterdam Airbnb Pricing Data Implementation and Analysis
 This project focuses on database implementation for analyzing Airbnb pricing in Amsterdam.
 It involves building an ER model for the data structure, implementing a relational database in MySQL, and inserting data.
 The web application simply displays data related to research questions using SQL queries to retrieve the data.

 ## Installation